maghin0/portfolio-one/content/blog/music-app/index.md

 hero: ./music-app-hero.jpg
 ---

-This is one of the first apps I designed.
-I was trying to go for a very simplified, gesture based music app design.
-The major feature was the play button, which I illustrated in video to show how it would work.
-The rest of the design was rather minimal, with as few buttons as possible.
+Designed and created a motion graphics video illustrating how this music application would work.
+I went for a minimal, gesture based music app design.
+The major feature was the gesture-based play button, which I illustrated in the motion graphics video to show how it would work.

 <div class="kg-card kg-image-card kg-width-wide">